mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 ## 1. Introduction

-The Data Hub APIs enable you register your data sources to Mendix Data Hub and to explore and discover data sources that can be used in app development.
+The Data Hub APIs can be used to register your data sources to your organization's Mendix Data Hub.
+You can also explore and discover data sources that can be used in your app development.

 Using the APIs you can set up a registration flow in the deployment pipeline of your business applications to register new data sources from your applications to the Data Hub Catalog.

-For Mendix users deploying their apps to a non-Mendix could they must use the Data Hub API????
-PUT to register their apps, the Data Hub Transform API
+For Mendix users deploying their apps to a non-Mendix could they can use the use the the Data Hub Transform API to generate the information required to register using the Data Hub API PUT call.

 {{% alert type="info" %}}
 To use the Mendix Data Hub a license is required.
 {{% /alert %}}

-## 2. The Data Hub API
+## 2. The Data Hub Open API Specs

-The [DataHubAPI](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/) is an Open API (formerly Swagger) specification which contains all the APIs for the operations that are currently available which include the following:
+The [Data Hub APIs](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/) are Open API (formerly Swagger) specifications that are located the API at: http://datahub-spec.s3-website.eu-central-1.amazonaws.com/.

+The the following operations are currently available:

 * Registration
 * Search

-You can access the API at: http://datahub-spec.s3-website.eu-central-1.amazonaws.com/.

 {{% alert type="info" %}}
 For the current release, the interactive features of the OpenAPI interface are not operational and therefore the **Try it out** feature does not work.
 {{% /alert %}}

+## 3. Authentication and Authorization

-To access the API, authentication and authorization are required.
-Mendix users must obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](#generatepat).
+When making calls using the API to your organization's Data Hub, authentication and authorization have to be included in the request by specifying a Personal Access Token (PAT).
+Mendix users can obtain a PAT as described in [Generating your Personal Access Token](#generatepat).

 For every request that is made to the Data Hub API, you must include the following in the `Authorization` header: